-Funding support for reimbursement of 75% of one time and recurring bar code registration fees.
+Nature of assistance: Funding support for reimbursement of 75% of one time and recurring bar code registration fees.

-All MSMEs with EM registration.
+Who can apply?: All MSMEs with EM registration.

-8. Enabling Participation of MSMEs in State/District Level Trade Fairs and Provide Funding Support
+Enabling Participation of MSMEs in State/District Level Trade Fairs and Provide Funding Support